ti-community-infra/ti-community-bot/README.md

 ### Changing code

-The directory is mounted directly into the bot Docker container, which means that the nodemon live-reload server will still just work.
+The directory is mounted directly into the ti-community-bot Docker container, which means that the nodemon live-reload server will still just work.

 If you change some configuration files or environment variables, we need to restart the service to take effect.